Providence Boyden Family Autism Center

 We would like to extend a special “THANK YOU” to Richard and Judy Boyden for their extraordinary and ongoing support of the Autism Center.
 Their generosity has been instrumental in establishing and enhancing treatment opportunities for children with autism and their families in our community.
 Because of their significant support of this vital program, the Center is recognized as the Providence Boyden Family Autism Center.

 Yes.
-Whether you are seeking an appointment for a diagnostic assessment or enrollment in the Intensive Day Treatment Program, you will need an appointment.
+Whether you are seeking a diagnostic assessment or therapy, you will need an appointment.
 It is highly recommended that families register for our appointment/interest list at their earliest convenience.

 In order to be seen at our diagnostic clinic, your child must be referred by his/her physician or a Birth to Three Early Intervention service provider.
 Please refer to the “Assessment and Diagnosis” tab for more information.